 Actuarial valuations for funding the System are based upon assumptions regarding future activity in specific risk areas including the rates of investment return and payroll growth, eligibility for the various classes of benefits, and longevity among retired lives.
 These assumptions are adopted by the Board after considering the advice of the actuary and other professionals.
 An experience study covering the five-year period from May 1, 2017 to April 30, 2022 was performed and a new set of actuarial assumptions was adopted by the Board at their June 2023 meeting.
-The changes include a material reduction to the investment return assumption/discount rate that is being phased-in over a five-year period.
-The first reduction from 7.20% to 6.95% is reflected in the April 30, 2023 valuation, with the other assumption changes.
-Additional reductions of 0.10% per year will occur
+The changes included a material reduction to the investment return assumption/discount rate that is being phased-in over a five-year period.
+The first reduction from 7.20% to 6.95% was reflected in the April 30, 2023 valuation, along with the other assumption changes.
+The investment return assumption was lowered from 6.95% to 6.85% in the April 30, 2024 valuation.
+Additional reductions are scheduled to occur each year until the ultimate investment return assumption of 6.50% is reached.
+The change to the investment return assumption in the 2024 valuation increased the unfunded actuarial accrued liability by \$18.2 million and increased the employer contribution rate by 1.86% of payroll.
+In our opinion, the assumptions and the methods comply with the requirements of Actuarial Standards of Practice.
+Each actuarial valuation reflects all prior differences between actual and assumed experience in each risk area and adjusts the actuarial contribution rates as needed.